eMedicine Specialties > Plastic Surgery > Craniofacial

 Relevant Anatomy

 Understanding normal lip and nasal anatomy is essential to recognize the distortion caused by a facial cleft.
-The elements of the normal lip are the central philtrum, which is demarcated laterally by the philtral columns and inferiorly by the cupid's bow and tubercle.
+The elements of the normal lip include the central philtrum, which is demarcated laterally by the philtral columns and inferiorly by the cupid's bow and tubercle.
 Just above the junction of the vermilion-cutaneous border is a mucocutaneous ridge referred to as the white roll.
-Within the red vermilion of the lip are 2 distinct areas: the dry vermilion (the more keratinized portion of the lip that is exposed to air) and the wet vermilion (exposed to the moist environment of the labial mucosa).
+Within the red lip are 2 distinct areas: the dry vermilion (the more keratinized portion of the lip that is exposed to air) and the wet mucosa.

 The primary muscle of the lip is the orbicularis oris.
 It has 2 well-defined components: the deep (internal) layer and the superficial (external) layer.
 The deep fibers run circumferentially from commissure (modiolus) to commissure (modiolus) and function as the primary sphincter for oral feeding.
 The superficial fibers run obliquely, interdigitating with the other muscles of facial expression to terminate in the dermis, and function to provide subtle shades of expression and precise movements of the lip for speech.